RakhithJK/Mailtrain-org-mailtrain-wiki/Processing-bounces-with-Postfix.md

 tail -F /var/log/mail.log | nc localhost 5699 -
 ```

+You do not need to send all lines but only those that include the bounce information, so you could grep the data with `status=bounced` to keep the data to process minimal.
+If you send the entire log though, then Mailtrain finds these lines itself and ignores the rest.

 For your convenience here's a simple systemd service script to keep the tail working

 ```